Step-by-Step HHL Algorithm Walkthrough to Enhance the Understanding of Critical Quantum Computing Concepts: Numerical Example

-In reality, we expect the controlled-$U$ operation to be implemented by a physical system with a Hamiltonian the same as the same as $A$.
-However, to understand the algorithm, we will derive the matrix for $U$ and then map this to the $CU3$ gate used in IBM-Q. Since $n=2$, there are two operations needed, namely $U^{2^1}=U^2$ and $U^{2^0}=U$, controlled by $c_1$ and $c_0$, respectively.
+In reality, we expect the controlled-$U$ operation to be implemented by Hamiltonian simulation \cite{Dominic2007}.
+However, to understand the algorithm, we will derive the matrix for $U$ and then map this to the $Controlled-U$ gate used in IBM-Q directly.
+Since $n=2$, there are two operations needed, namely $U^{2^1}=U^2$ and $U^{2^0}=U$, controlled by $c_1$ and $c_0$, respectively.

-In order to find the corresponding matrix for $U^2=e^{i2At}$ and $U=e^{iAt}$, we need to perform \emph{similarity transformation} on $i2At$ and $iAt$, exponentiate then, and trasforms back to the original basis.
+In order to find the corresponding matrix for $U^2=e^{i2At}$ and $U=e^{iAt}$, we need to perform \emph{similarity transformation} on $i2At$ and $iAt$, exponentiate then, and transforms back to the original basis.

 The transformation matrix from the original basis to the eigenvector basis is